FrankDraws/frankdraws.github.io/README.md

 # FrankJuval.com
-Welcome to my website.
-It's currently under construction as of May 2021.
+Welcome to my digital garden, which is currently being cultivated.

 You can view the live site at [FrankJuval.com](https://www.frankjuval.com).